Kthschnll/Python_MarioBross/README.md

 notes:
 - We have implemented an opponent that does not move.
 It looks like a cactus.
 - Unfortunately we could not finish the enemy class.
-In the code you can see at the appropriate place which functions it should have.
+At the appropriate place in the code the functionalities of the class are described.

 todo:
 - Finish writing the methods of the opponent class, so you would have opponents that move.
-A At the appropriate place in the code the functionalities of the class are described.

 Closing words: